 Based on 2014 wetland delineations conducted by the Applicant and U.S. Geological Survey (USGS) mapping, there are no streams on the preferred converter station property.
-Per National Wetland Inventory (NWI) and Natural Resources Conservation Service (NRCS) mapping and 2014 delineations, there are potential wetlands on the selected site, but there is sufficient acreage outside of mapped hydric soils and NWI mapped wetlands such that development of a converter station site may be possible with minimal impacts and/or capability to implement onsite mitigation.
+Per National Wetland Inventory (NWI) and Natural Resources Conservation Service (NRCS) mapping and delineations conducted in 2014 and 2015, there are potential wetlands on the selected site, but there is sufficient acreage outside of mapped hydric soils and NWI mapped wetlands such that development of a converter station site may be possible with minimal impacts and/or capability to implement onsite mitigation.